 I caught up recently with a former client I hadn’t seen in a while.
-I told him about some of the work we’d been doing over the past few years, using language as a vehicle for cultural change.
+I told him about some of the work we’d been doing over the past few years, using language as a vehicle for changing culture.

 “Oh, so you’re doing change management, then?” he asked.

 In my experience, the discipline of change management is about delivering projects.
 Large-scale projects, admittedly – but projects, nonetheless.
 And these projects are usually about implementing new processes or systems.

 Great change management is a completely expert, spreadsheet-tastic implementation of things like new IT systems – or overhauls of entire operations processes.